-184 The important question now is where AMVs should be located relative to the lidar cloud 185 top as the AMVs may represent the wind in a layer that is beneath the lidar cloud top.
+The important question is where AMVs should be located relative to the lidar cloud top as AMVs may represent the wind in a layer beneath the cloud top.
 In that case, the AMV height should actually be lower than the lidar cloud top observations.
-For this 186 reason, we computed the mean VRMS differences between the AMVs used in Fig. 3 and 187 layer-averaged dropsonde winds to aid the interpretation of systematic height differences.
-188 Once, the dropsonde wind is averaged over a layer starting at the AMV height and going 189 190 downward by 50, 100 or 150 hPa (also referred to as comparing or assigning a layer beneath hereafter) and secondly, the wind is averaged over a layer of the same depth centered at the 191 192 original AMV height.
-Mean VRMS differences are calculated as the mean of the square-root 193 of the sum of the squared differences of both wind components.
-Fig. 4 shows the relative reduction of mean VRMS differences when a layer beneath the AMV height is compared 194 instead of a layer of the same depth around the AMV height.
-195
+For this reason, we computed the mean VRMS differences between the AMVs shown in Fig. 3 and layer-averaged dropsonde winds to aid the interpretation of systematic height differences.
+Once, the dropsonde wind is averaged over a layer starting at the AMV height and going downward by 50, 100 or 150 hPa (also referred to as comparing or assigning a layer beneath hereafter) and secondly, the wind is averaged over a layer of the same depth centered at the original AMV height.
+In case such a layer extends beneath the ground level, the layer depth is reduced accordingly to end at ground level.
+Mean VRMS differences are calculated as the mean of the square-root of the sum of the squared differences of both wind components.
+Fig. 4 shows the relative reduction of mean VRMS differences when a layer beneath the AMV height is compared instead of a layer of the same depth centered at the AMV height.

-196 For VIS AMVs, the mean dropsonde-AMV VRMS difference is always lower when dropsonde winds are averaged over layers beneath the original AMV height than over layers 197 of the same depth centered at the original AMV height (Fig. 4).
-The reduction is significant at 198 a 99% confidence level for layer depths of 50, 100 and 150 hPa using a Student's t-test for 199 dependent samples.
-The largest relative reduction (18%) is reached when dropsonde winds 200 201 are averaged over a vertical layer of 150 hPa that is beneath the original AMV height instead of a layer centered at the original AMV height.
-This indicates that VIS AMVs are clearly too 202 203 high as the center of this layer is 75 hPa beneath the original AMV height and, on average, 56 hPa beneath the lidar cloud tops.
-204
+For VIS AMVs, the mean dropsonde-AMV VRMS difference is 9-15% lower when dropsonde winds are averaged over layers beneath the original AMV height than for averaging over layers of the same depth centered at the original AMV height (Fig. 4).
+The reduction is significant at the 99% confidence level for layer depths of 50, 100 and 150 hPa using a Student's t-test for dependent samples.
+This indicates that VIS AMVs are clearly too high as the center of these layers is 25-75 hPa beneath the original AMV height.

-The differences of SWIR AMVs and dropsondes are also slightly reduced when dropsonde winds are averaged over layers of 100-150 hPa beneath the original AMV height instead of layers around the AMV height although those AMVs are already located 54 hPa beneath lidar cloud tops on average.
-The AMV-dropsonde differences for IR AMVs is slightly reduced for 50-100 hPa layers beneath the original AMV height, but slightly increased for a 150 hPa layer beneath.
-However, the reduction (or increase) of mean VRMS differences is generally small and not significant for IR and SWIR AMVs.
+The differences of SWIR AMVs and dropsondes are also reduced when dropsonde winds are averaged over layers of 100-150 hPa beneath the original AMV although those AMVs are already located 53 hPa beneath lidar cloud tops on average.
+The AMV-dropsonde differences for IR AMVs in contrast, increase by nearly 10% for 150 hPa layers beneath the original AMV height.
+However, the reduction or increase of mean VRMS differences is not significant for both IR and SWIR AMVs.
+Further discussion of the optimal layer assignment relative to the original AMV height based on a much larger sample size is presented in section 4, whereas the purpose of Fig. 4 is only to aid the interpretation of differences between AMV and lidar cloud top observations shown in Fig. 3.

 Overall, we conclude that AMV heights should be located lower than lidar cloud tops.
-VIS AMVs are on average located 19 hPa above lidar cloud tops, but they appear to represent winds in a layer that is centered 75 hPa lower than their current height and therefore 56 hPa lower than lidar cloud tops.
-IR and SWIR AMVs are already located 14 and 54 hPa beneath lidar cloud tops, respectively.
+VIS AMVs are on average located 21 hPa above lidar cloud tops, but they appear to represent winds in a layer that is centered 50-75 hPa lower than their current height and therefore 29-54 hPa lower than lidar cloud tops.
+IR and SWIR AMVs are already located 15 and 53 hPa beneath lidar cloud tops, respectively.